UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 1. Join our [Discord](https://discord.gg/hUVkGvvY2y)!
 2. Follow our [myUMBC](https://my3.my.umbc.edu/groups/umbccd) page
 3. Attend our weekly [meetings](#meetings)
-    * Meeting location for the Fall 2024 semester is ILSB 118 with a hybrid/virtual option on [Webex](https://umbc.webex.com/meet/CyberDawgs)
+    * Meeting location for the Spring 2025 semester is ILSB 116B with a hybrid/virtual option on [Webex](https://umbc.webex.com/meet/CyberDawgs)
     * Meeting time is every Monday 7:15pm - 8:15pm
     * Meeting Slides and Recordings will be shared (when possible)
 4. Checkout the [calendar](#calendar)

 ## <a name="meetings">Meetings

-We hold general club meetings every Monday from 7:15 to 8:15 PM in ILSB 118.
+We hold general club meetings every Monday from 7:15 to 8:15 PM.
 We encourage anyone who wants to learn more about cyber security and develop skills in the field to attend our meetings.
-If you’re new to cyber or computing security, no worries, you can still come.
+If you’re new to cyber or computing security, no worries, you Intro to the Cyber Team and Competitions\CTFscan still come.
 Although cybersecurity can be difficult at times, it's nowhere near as hard as some people say, so don’t be scared away or discouraged.

 No prior experience is required to attend or participate in our meetings.